twenty-eighty/pareto-client/README.md

 This is a monorepo with both Elixir/Phoenix backend and Elm frontend.

-The backend delivers for certain routes HTML metadata for nostr articles and profiles:
+The backend delivers for certain routes HTML metadata for nostr articles, communities, and profiles:
 - /a/naddr1qvzqq...            - metadata for long-form article
+- /c/ncomm1qvzqq...            - metadata for Nostr community
+- /e/nevent1q...               - metadata for Nostr article
 - /u/bella@zaps.lol            - metadata for Nostr profile
+- /u/bella@zaps.lol/identifier - metadata for Nostr article
 - /p/nprofile1qyt8w... 	       - metadata for Nostr profile

 Additionally a static landing page is delivered for the home route.